LiveIntent/live-connect/README.md

 If one of the functions is not available in the external handler, LiveConnect will fallback to it's own implementation to ensure that the functionality isn't being affected.

-One way to acheive that is, for example, to initialize LC like this:
+One way to achieve that is, for example, to initialize LC like this:
 ```javascript
 import { LiveConnect } from 'live-connect-js/src/live-connect'
 const storageHandler = {